anchorcms/anchor-themes/readme.md

-## Anchor Cms Themes
+## Anchor CMS Themes

-*Note: some of the themes may not be compatible with 0.6*

 This Repo is solely for the development of Themes for the Open-Source Blogging CMS: Anchor.

-Please feel free to create your own themes for the project.

 This repo contains the default and boilerplate themes, this should provide you with enough aid to create your own themes.

-Please use the boilerplate as a template, but make sure that you do not overwrite it.
+Please use them as a template, but make sure that you duplicate them and do not overwrite them.

-If you unsure about how to do something, [check out the docs!](http://anchorcms.com/docs/theming)
+If you unsure about how to do something, [check out the docs!](http://anchorcms.com/docs)

 Happy themeing!